dtaht/blog-cerowrt/content/post/the_kinds_of_tests_others_do.md

 ## UDP flooding

 Recently Aaron Wood [posted two great articles on iperf3](http://burntchrome.blogspot.com/2016/09/iperf3-and-microbursts.html)'s udp burst behaviors under
 OSX were "broken", in that they injected a huge flood of packets every 100ms in order to achieve the desired "rate" of the test.
-At 50 mbits - he got 8mbits, where TCP was happly using it all.
+At 50 mbits - he got 8mbits from that udp flood, where TCP was happly using all 50Mbits.

 {{< figure src="https://3.bp.blogspot.com/-fSwmDFWdS-U/V-GjSSNWwnI/AAAAAAAAdXI/S-tZNgN7u44OjypS52EjYqAU-hb8vpEEgCLcB/s1600/iperf3_microbursts_100ms.png" title="Millabursts, not microbursts!">}}

-He fixed the osx code to pace the packets at 1ms, rather than 100ms, intervals, to get the desired bandwidth measurement, and submitted those patches upstream.
+He fixed the osx code to pace the packets at 1ms, rather than 100ms, intervals, to get the desired bandwidth measurement, and is keeping the patches [here](https://github.com/woody77/iperf/tree/pacing_timer).
+I suspect the same problem exists on windows as well.

 {{< figure src="https://3.bp.blogspot.com/-zRBp_39g7lY/V-GqvRO2OQI/AAAAAAAAdXs/IW4LWvr0QlQhb9OAQwGkfBYMzukWzrwPQCLcB/s640/iperf3_microbursts_100ms_vs_1ms.png">}}